EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

                 - needs to get the whole set from the outer one so it can backtrack (or whatever)
                 - Or the outer one needs a way to manipulate the inner one to iteratively pass it items
             - (Doesn't make "men lifted a table" work properly) We have to find all combinations without the cardinals until they are both true
+            - Perhaps it is an optimization that, at the end, calls a special predication that can handle the group, but if it isn't a case like "men lifted a table", then you can fall back to the simpler implementation.
+Like this:
+                - if it is operating in collective mode, it will use the same 5 for the next item that comes through too
+                    - the cardinal's job is to find N things that match its body, once that succeeds, it returns them all
+                    - Each cardinal that is hit creates a "cardinal checkpoint" while it is solving things, and keeps this the same through its iterations, resetting at the end
+                        - They record the incoming data (so they can retry) and the answers they gave (so they can return at the end)
+                        - This allows them to record to retry the same answers
+                    - If you want to do "men lifted a table" you have to do more mechanics
+                    - The semantic we are looking for in backtracking is:
+                        - find the first N items that meet the body for a given binding
+                        - if the next binding fails for some set of them, we need to replace the ones it failed for
+                        - with the next ones that don't fail, which means we need to pickle the *call* after the set that worked so we can reuse it: I think we need a coroutine
+                            - each successful answer for a collective cardinal is true for the set of all incoming states
+                                - if one fails, at incoming state M, then we need to pick the next candidate from the pickled call and run it through all prior states to make sure it work
+                                - The top level caller is only going to return from *its* cardinal when it has the final solution that works for all of the items in its set
+                                    - If its child is in collective mode, it will have to update all of its solutions to the last set?
+                                        - yes, we are effectively rerunning the tree
+                                            - each cardinal is a choice point that could return a different set of solutions for the things previous run above it
+- We could just collect the list of bindings that do work for a cardinal as it iterates
+  - When we find one that doesn't work, we ask the caller to try again from the top, using the existing bindings, but a new generator?
+  - Each cardinal needs to collect, for every item it solves, a *set* of solutions (that could multiply if it has multiple generators below it)
+    - If a call gives a "collective restart" signal, it means it is providing a different list of solutions for all of the items in the parent that have been generated so far
+      - The general mechanism is that you can tell children you are in "collect" mode and they have a way to signal to you that they are providing replacements
+        - If we build this into the tree we could have a thing which collects each answer but if it sees one with a restart, it replaces it.
+The restart has work even if the card is deep in the tree
+        - It seems like this restart could cause all kinds of things to change so it would be better to rollback
+          - Each attempt of a cardinal is given an ID
+            - that cardinal stores whatever it wants along with the ID
+              - children cardinals record the parent IDs along with their answers
+              - If they determine a previous answer was bad, they can signal a rollback to the last good one
+              - This signal has to allow the signaller to cache some state they will restart with as well
+              - Then, the caller restarts at that ID using whatever state it cached
+                - When it gets to the callee, they restart at that state using whatever state they cached
+                - The callee only has to put the latest iterator in state, so it can be a normal iterator
+                  - But the caller needs to be able to jump to a certain point in the tree
+                    - They could just replay from the beginning
+                    - But man this is expensive

+            - A better answer would be to rollback to the "point where we know things should have failed now" and restart from there from a future point in the tree
+                - if it is operating in distributed mode, it will only find 1 item and return that
+                - The cardinal has to iteratively try both modes
+                - Either way, the cardinal is rewritten to be at the front
+                - How does the caller know which answers are sets?
+                  - There could be a marker variable
+                - The caller could now get a whole tree of answers if a subtree is in collective mode, how is this given?
+                  - We need the notion of a set_call()
+                  - A predication always iteratively returns the answers one by one but the set_call() lets you know which set of returned answers are for the item you just sent in
+                    - the predication indicates which set this is a part of via a value in the state
+                    - Basically, we are giving every Set in the tree an ID
+                      - If a predication is different for sets, it creates a set_id and uses it to indicate which answers are in the set
+                        - it has to create the set along with the variable that is the set
+                        - This means the cardinal has to have a rstr too
+                          - dist: create the set (of one), get the rstr, all the solutions found are for that set (of one)
+                          - coll: create the set (will be n), loop through the rstrs that work, all the solutions that are found are for that set (of n)
+                          - at the end, we can rebuild the answer so that includes sets
+                      - We should be able to do this by having a predicate ask "is variable x a set"?
+If so there is logic that makes it able to iteratively solve so the predication can treat it as a single item
+                        - scenarios:
+                          - the variables this predication handles are sets (easy)
+                          - something in the body is a set
+                  - Here's the big problem: a predication in collective mode will generate new answers
+                    - Really?
+                  - key observation: it is *eat* that is the one having to deal with sets, child and pizza are both just choosing items
+                    - so *eat* is the one that cares that things are a set
+                    - a middle predication like child just needs to know how to count off its 5 items properly
+                      - think of it like a grouping operation. for pizza(child()) pizza calls group, and then its body
+                        - the child() ensures that every call to it in the same group
+                        - if child() is grouping, the group has to work for every item in its parent group
+                          - OK, so a given predication decides to create a group, and that same child group applies to everything that comes in from the same parent group, *including the ones from the past*
+                            - if a new group comes *in* we need to start collecting answers for that group and continue to apply them to past items
+                              - This means that the parent group will see new items appear for past
+                            - for each item in that predications group
+                            - TODO: handle "men holding table"
+                              - Really it just has to execute at the end and somehow mark as a single thing that happened
+                - How does the callee restart?
+                  - it puts state into the exception that gets passed down again with the retry
     - the other is acting on the result of the quantifier cardinal(..., default_q(x, base_rstr, body)

 What is the difference between collective and distributive from the perspective of the quantifier?
     - There is no difference here:
         - (collective) Whatever the body does must be true of the whole set